-Make sure you consult your Owner's Manual for complete details on maintenance procedures.
-Click here to access your Owner's Manual online.
+Consult your Owner's Manual for complete details on maintenance procedures.
+Search our Help Center to find maintenance procedures for your specific model.

 Pay attention to the following maintenance items when preparing your snowmobile for the season.
 Detailed maintenance procedures can be found in your Owner's Manual.
 Always follow those detailed instructions, as well as the maintenance intervals outlined in your Owner's Manual.

-Your local Polaris® Dealer can help you with any maintenance questions or procedures.
-Click here to find a POLARIS Dealer near you.
+Your local Polaris Dealer can help you with any maintenance questions or procedures.
+To find a Polaris Dealer near you, use the Dealer Locator.

 Chaincase lubrication and tension: Inspect the chaincase fluid level and the tension.
 Add fluid as required.

 Fuel quality: Inspect the fuel system to verify fuel quality and proper operation.
-For maximum performance, POLARIS recommends the use of 91 octane or higher non-oxygenated fuel.
+For maximum performance, Polaris recommends the use of 91 octane or higher fuel, with no ethanol, in 600, 800 and 850 engines.
 Lower octane and/or oxygenated fuel is usable, but some engine performance will be lost and fuel economy will decrease.

 Do not use lower than 87 octane fuel.
 Do not use oxygenated fuel containing more than 10 percent ethanol.
-Never use E85 fuel in your snowmobile.
+Never use E85 or 88 E15 fuel in your snowmobile.